-There are thirteen public schools in the Territory, located respectively at the principal towns, and the Industrial Training School at Sitka is in a very flourishing condition, though not accomplishing, it is said, all that might reasonably be expected; the boys are taught carpentry and cabinet-, boot-, and shoe-making, while the girls are instructed in housekeeping, sewing, knitting, cooking, and dressmaking.
+There are thirteen public schools in the Territory, located respectively at the principal towns, and the Industrial Training School at Sitka is in a flourishing condition, though not accomplishing, it is said, all that might reasonably be expected; the boys are taught carpentry and cabinet-, boot-, and shoe-making, while girls are instructed in housekeeping, sewing, knitting, cooking, and dressmaking.

 The average rainfall in Sitka and its immediate neighborhood is about forty-eight inches; about one third of the year there is no rain.
 The weather is not very cold in winter, the thermometer rarely reaching zero on the coast.
 The mean temperature for the year is about forty-four degrees.
-January and February have the lowest record-29° 2'; August highest- 56° 4'.
+January and February have the lowest record-29° 2'; August highest-56° 4'.
 Ice rarely forms to a thickness of six inches, and yet in summer the weather is not warm enough to ripen any grain.
 The months of June and July are generally clear, dry, and free from rain.
 The fall and spring are the rainy seasons.
 The comparatively mild temperature in this high latitude is accounted for by the existence of a great current of warm water, resembling our Gulf Stream, which, sweeping along the coasts of Japan and Asia to the northeast, crosses the Pacific, and washes the northwest coast of America as far down as the Bay of Panama, where it again diverges to the westward and forms the great equatorial current of the Pacific.

-At the head of Cross Sound are five large glaciers that are formed far back in the country on the slopes of Mount Fairweather and Mount Crillon, the former, 14,708 feet high, the latter 13,400.
+At the head of Cross Sound are five large glaciers that are formed far back in the country on the slopes of Mount Fairweather and Mount Crillon, the former 14,708 feet high, the latter 13,400.

-The remarkable indentation and almost endless length of this coast, the thousand islands, the immense number of mountains, large and small, the maze of rivers through which the traveller passes, make this journey incomparable with any other which could be made.
-We had often heard about the wonders of a trip to Alaska, but were more than surprised at the remarkable character of the scenery we saw, especially the water-ways, which the writer has deemed worthy of being so fully described.
+The remarkable indentation and almost endless length of this coast, the thousand islands, the immense number of mountains large and small, the maze of rivers through which the traveller passes, make this journey incomparable with any other which could be made.
+We had often Russian Block-House, Sitka, Alaska.